-- 3.1 This application seeks full planning permission for the construction of a single storey side and rear extension and front porch canopy, a two storey rear extension and alterations to the frontage.
-The proposal would result in a four bedroom dwelling (one additional bedroom). - 3.2 The proposed single storey extension would hold a width of 2.5m to the frontage, constructed to the south western flank of the host dwelling in line with the existing front elevation of the application dwelling.
+- 3.1 This application seeks full planning permission for the construction of a single storey side and rear extension and front porch canopy, a two storey rear extension and first floor side extension with alterations to the frontage.
+The proposal would result in a five bedroom dwelling (two additional bedrooms). - 3.2 The proposed single storey extension would hold a width of 2.5m to the frontage, constructed to the south western flank of the host dwelling in line with the existing front elevation of the application dwelling.
 The extension would hold a maximum depth of 13.1m, extending approximately 4m beyond the existing rear elevation of the host dwelling.
 The extension would hold a width of 10.1m across the rear elevation of the dwelling.
 The proposal would include the construction of an open pitched roof canopy to the frontage which would hold a depth of 1.5m and a width of 2.5m.
 The extension would have a hipped roof form with a flat section where the roof abuts the dwelling with a maximum height of 3.5m, sloping down to an eaves height of 2.3m.
-A standard door with two single-casement panels either side would be inserted within the front elevation of the extension with bifolding doors proposed within the rear elevation of the extension.
+A standard door with two single-casement panels either side would be inserted within the front elevation of the extension with bi-folding doors proposed within the rear elevation of the extension.
 Four rooflights are proposed within the south western flank roofslope of the single storey extension and one rooflight is proposed within the north eastern roofslope of the extension, serving the ground floor accommodation.